welilasd/EscapeRoom/README.md

 # EscapeRoom

-This is a repository for a VR Escape Room - Toy Store.
+This is a repository for a VR Escape Room - The Toy Store.